 Once upon a time, Jaina, had similar views of tolerance.
 In expansions prior, she herself was the voice of reason, always yielding to acts of peace vice that which would further push war onto Azeroth’s land.
 What I find amazing is that for so long she held this yearning for peace despite every single tragedy she endured, and hers is a LAUNDRY LIST of bullshit any person has to endure:

-- The death of her father.
+- The death of her father in the Orc invasion.

 - The mental deconstruction of her boyfriend, Arthas

 - The near destruction of the world her boyfriend caused…and his attempt to kill her when it was time to confront him